 How to Strengthen Selective Attention:

 According to Brain-Training certain types of worksheets can be very helpful for improving attention.
-Our free Word Find and Dot to Dot Worksheets use words and characters from the Happy Hunting Book to creatively strengthen Selective Attention.
+Our FREE Word Find and Dot-to-Dot activity sheets use words and characters from the Happy Hunting Book to creatively strengthen Selective Attention.